 | |

-pip freezeorpoetry.lockto lock version numbers with hashes - Set up a private package mirror: For critical projects, don’t install directly from public registries
+pip freezeorpoetry.lockto pin versions with hash values - Set up a private package mirror: For critical projects, don’t install directly from public registries

 pip-auditinto your CI/CD pipeline - Review new dependencies: Before adding any new package, check the maintainer’s identity, download count, and source code